enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/Tallinn.md

 - [ ] Coordinate request for update on http://www.ecsirt.net/
 - [ ] Update GitHub

-CERT.at	GOVERCERTLU and CESNET to
+CERT.at	GOVERCERT-LU and CESNET to
 - [ ] submit proposal for multiple values management on the mailing list by 29/03

 CESNET CERT-BUND and CERT.at to
-- [ ] submit ideas for characterizatioon of DGA by 29/03
+- [ ] submit ideas for characterization of DGA by 29/03

 ALL WG to
 - [ ] submit input on the ML and GitHub at least one month before next physical meeting to allow discussion
 - [ ] Discuss the open issues and pull requests https://github.com/enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/issues?q=is%3Aopen  on the mailing and submit input at least one month before the next meeting
 - [ ] Pull changes by individual line
 - [ ] Prepare accordingly for LUX meeting
 - [ ] Complement the use cases with additional info
 - [ ] Add link to the Statistics based on the RSIT WG taxonomy in https://github.com/enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/blob/master/Documentation/Dependencies%20and%20tool%20mapping.md
 - [ ] Refer RSIT in the annual report